-The US government must work with tech companies if it wants to remain competitive in AI
+The US Government must work with tech companies if it wants to remain competitive in AI

 Uber shareholder group asks Benchmark to step down from board following Kalanick suit